Claudiusgonzo/MTC_FLWTeamsScale/README.md

 ### Assign Policies to Users

 Assign the Teams policies to users.
 Follow the instructions at [Assign Policies to Users](./docs/AssignPoliciestoUsers.md)

+### Enable SMS Sign-in for Users

+Assign the Teams policies to users.
+Follow the instructions at [Assign Policies to Users](./docs/EnableSms.md)

+### Configure Azure AD Administrative Units (AU)

+Configure Azure AD AU account manager, and group menmbership.
+Follow the instructions at [Assign Policies to Users](./docs/ConfigureAdministrativeUnits.md)

+    NOTE

+    This is not yet compatable with dynamic group membership

 ### Convert Group Membership Type